niryellinek/3VL/README.md

 2) Then, we reconstruct the full caption hierarchically to get a positive sub-caption for each level in the tree in the following way:

-   for the caption: "several people standing in a green field together while flying kytes"
+   (using the caption: **"several people standing in a green field together while flying kytes"** as an example. see figure above)

    - The first level of the tree will contain the first noun phrase as its positive text (i.e. "several people").
    - The second level of the tree will contain the text of the first and second noun phrases concatenated with some connecting word like 'and'